What is Electronic Brakeforce Distribution (EBD)?

 - Electronic Control Unit (ECU)

-In this mechanism, each wheel has a separate sensor mounted on it for precise calculation of their speed.
-Additionally, there is a load sensor which measures the weight distribution between the front and the rear wheels of the vehicle.
+In this mechanism, each wheel has a separate sensor mounted on it for the precise calculation of its speed.
+Additionally, a load sensor measures the weight distribution between the front and the rear wheels of the vehicle.
 In the event of braking, based on the feedback received from the load sensor and the wheel speed sensors, the ECU calculates the braking force for each wheel separately.
 It then applies only that much force for that particular wheel.
 In addition, it can even reduce the excess brake force applied to other wheels.
-The actual application of hydraulic pressure i.e. brake force is carried out by the Brake Force modulators or the valves.
+The actual application of hydraulic pressure, i.e., brake force, is carried out by the Brake Force modulators or the valves.